-My review of Let The Devil Sleep by John Verdon
+Book Review: Let The Devil Sleep by John Verdon

 Dave Gurney, a retired NYPD homicide detective, agrees to meet a young woman making a documentary on The Good Shepherd.
 A decade ago, a series of roadside shootings and a manifesto raging against the rich made the killer headline news.
 But then the shootings stopped and nobody could say for sure why.

 Finding himself drawn back into the case, Gurney soon discovers new facts the original investigation missed.
 More troubling, it seems that someone is aware of his interest and they are not happy: a razor sharp hunting arrow lands in his yard, and he narrowly escapes injury in a booby trapped basement.

 Realizing that this is one killer much too clever to ever be found, Gurney stakes his life on finding The Good Shepherd.
 He makes himself a target so that the killer will come for him…

 I love how this book has two profiles of the killer – the official one, and Dave Gurney’s.
 Gurney challenges the FBI and obviously, they are not happy about it.

 I think it was a little far fetched in that the FBI are portrayed to look a bit stupid – like the profiler misses simple things that a detective spots, and the lead on the case refuses to accept there may be more to the case than meets the eye.